 Skip to content

-Unfortunately, cyber criminals may still infiltrate your inbox using purchased or stolen email lists that contain your address or phone number.
-These types of scammers may contact you by a phone call, email, or infect your computer with malware and viruses.
+Unfortunately, cybercriminals may still infiltrate your inbox using purchased or stolen email lists that contain your address or phone number.
+These types of scammers may contact you by phone or email, or may infect your computer with malware and viruses.
 If you receive one of these messages, always delete the message without responding to it or opening any links.

 Some of the most common ruses that criminals are currently using to commit identity theft include: